-If an individual owes you more than £5,000 and they have failed to repay you, you may be able to make an application to declare that individual bankrupt.
+If an individual owes more than £5,000 and they have failed to repay the debt, a creditor may be able to make an application to declare that individual bankrupt.

-Whilst there are other ways to try and recover monies that are owed to you by an individual, it may be that you have been unable to recover the monies owed from the individual.
+- whilst there are other ways to try and recover monies that are owed to creditors by an individual, it may be that those methods have yielded no results.

-If a Bankruptcy Order is made following the presentation of a Bankruptcy Petition, the individual’s assets may be taken and sold to pay off the debt owed to you.
+If a bankruptcy order is made following the presentation of a bankruptcy petition, the individual’s assets may be taken and sold to pay off the debt owed to creditors.

-Our expert team of bankruptcy petition solicitors at Francis Wilks & Jones are here to help you with your bankruptcy petition questions.
-Our knowledge of bankruptcy orders is second to none having dealt with thousands of them over the years.
+Our expert team of bankruptcy petition solicitors at Francis Wilks & Jones are here to help you with any bankruptcy questions.
+Our knowledge of bankruptcy orders is second to none having dealt with hundreds of them over the years.
 Our practical daily experience and legal expertise means that we can assist whatever the nature of your bankruptcy petition claim.